DevAgrawal04/OperatingSystems_Assignment_CS252/Q_4.25/README.md

 rand() function isn't thread safe in linux, thus rand_r() function is used for generating random numbers.

+Here, we can also notice that we are now able to run 10x more iterations in the same duration compared to rand().
+Also, parallel implementation is faster than serial implementation when using rand_r().

 ![Time vs Degree of Parallelisation for rand()](./Thread%20Performance%20Graph%20rand_r().jpeg)

 The files for the above implementations are as follows: